arghyadebroy/arghyadebroy.github.io/_talks/2024-07-25-presentation.md

 location: "Chalmers University of Technology, Gothenburg, Sweden"
 ---

-The talk is baes on my summer research on cosmic ray astrochemistry, focusing on the chemistry and physics induced by cosmic rays in molecular clouds, the analysis of three-dimensional astrochemical models that accounted for cosmic ray (CR) attenuation and line radiation transfer calculations for key molecular species.
+The talk is based on my summer research on cosmic ray astrochemistry, focusing on the chemistry and physics induced by cosmic rays in molecular clouds, the analysis of three-dimensional astrochemical models that accounted for cosmic ray (CR) attenuation and line radiation transfer calculations for key molecular species.